DayZ

 III.
 Food & Water

-loot houses, kill animals by listening out for sound cues and running towards them. you’ll want to stealth up to them and aim for their head. if you don’t have a good shot, try slowly rotating around the animals at a safe distance. bodyshots to animals in this game give you less meat and you’re more likely to make them run without killing them. if you have to shoot them at a bad angle, at least be ready to shoot them more than once. if you have a sporter or a MKII you’ll find yourself shooting the animal a lot. meanwhile, these guns will kill with a headshot.
+You will find deer, boar, hare, foxes, wolves, and bears by venturing into the forest.
+Wolf and bear meat give you salmonella, so make sure to take a multivitamin before consumption to avoid puking your food back up.
+If you don’t have a good shot, try slowly rotating around the animals at a safe distance.
+If they catch a glance (even from long distances) or hear you get too close, they will be spooked and run away.
+You can continue to hunt them cross long distances as long as you have a good sense for which direction they're headed or get lucky and hear them make their respective noises again.
+Bodyshots to animals in this game give you less meat and you’re more likely to make them run without killing them.
+If you have to shoot them at a bad angle, at least be ready to shoot them more than once.
+If you have a pistol or Sporter you’ll probably find yourself shooting the animal a lot more than other guns.

 IV.
 Fires